theWatermelonPenguin/Terminal-Builder/README.md

 ## 2. Try it out

-Currently we do not have documentation (will come soon).
+Refer to our [docs](./docs/) for detailed instructions on writing terminal JSON.
+Or simply copy the [`terminal.json`](./terminal.json) file from the repo root and place it anywhere within your project where terminal-builder (trmbuild) is installed.

-So for now just copy the [`terminal.json`](./terminal.json) file from the repo and try it out You can place the [`terminal.json`](./terminal.json) file anywhere in your project directory Once installed, build the ui
+Once installed, build the ui
 ```bash
 npm run trmbuild:ui